 Before receiving any grades for this course, students must first visit the pre-course survey.
-Please follow the link for the Applied Ethics Institute at Lessons: Welcome: Pre-Test (link) or http://www.spcollege.edu/survey/16629 and complete this short survey.
+Please follow the link provided in mycourses for the Applied Ethics Institute at Lessons: Welcome: Pre-Test (link) and complete this short survey.
 EVERY student MUST complete this survey the first week of class.
 You will receive a confirmation message when you submit your responses to the pre-test.
 This confirmation message should be copied and pasted into the appropriate drop box at Lessons: Welcome: Pre-Test (drop box).
 Students who fail to complete this assignment and turn in the confirmation receipt will be withdrawn from the class.
 If students do not have personal access to the Internet they should use those resources available through the College.

-Syllabus Agreement Statement (1 extra credit point):
+•Syllabus Agreement Statement (1 extra credit point):